ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.dotnet.markdown

 {PANEL:Identity Map Pattern}

 The session implements the [Identity Map Pattern](https://martinfowler.com/eaaCatalog/identityMap.html).
-If we load the same document twice in the same session, it won't be saved as two different objects.
-The first call to `Load()` will retrieve an entity from the database and save it in the identity map.
-The second call to `Load()` will simply retrieve the same entity from the identity map and will not make a call to the server.
-In the context of a single session, the same document loaded twice always resolves to the same entity instance.
+This means that in the context of a single session, the same document loaded twice always resolves to the same entity instance.
+The first call to `Load()` will retrieve a document from the database and save it in the identity map.
+The second call to `Load()` will simply retrieve the same document from the identity map and will not make an additional call to the server.
 {CODE session_usage_3@ClientApi\Session\WhatIsSession.cs /}

 The above command will not throw an exception.